Red X iconGreen tick iconYellow tick icon

 Theories about the status of moral claims (relativism, subjectivism, egoism, utilitarianism, etc.).
 The rights and wrongs of specific issues (abortion, the environment, pacifism, etc.).

 We cannot avoid causing deaths.
 We can only save some lives.
 We want to respect rights, but what if doing so requires us to harm some people?
-We look at a range of theories that attempt to account for right and wrong action, including Utilitarianism, Kantianism, and Virtue Ethics.
-In the second half we examine some particular, pressing moral issues, such as euthanasia, abortion, animal welfare, the rights of states to punish, free speech, poverty, and drug use.
+We look at a range of theories that attempt to account for right and wrong action, including Utilitarianism, Kantianism, Virtue Ethics, and Relational Ethics.
+In the second half, we examine some particular, pressing moral issues, such as euthanasia, abortion, animal welfare, the rights of states to punish, free speech, poverty, and drug use.
 We attempt to understand influential arguments on the issues, to discuss them productively, and to improve them.

 About this paper